redhat-et/llm-agents/react_agent/README.md

 ### Option 2: Add an API
 If you have a running API (like a websearch API), you can provide it as a tool to the ReAct agent.
 Currently this only supports APIs with JSON inputs and outputs.
-In the `config.yaml` file, replace the "constitution_tool" with the config for your tool.
+We have provided a sample `config.yaml` file, you can replace it with the config for your tool.
 You need the following fields in any tools you define (unless it says "Optional").

 ```yaml